Android Auto keeps Disconnecting? Try these Fixes

 5. Then wait till the unit’s firmware is updated.
 Make sure the entertainment unit does not power off during the process or the USB gets disconnected.

-6. Once done, restart the unit and connect it to the Android Auto to check if its disconnecting problem is solved.
+6. Once done, restart the unit and connect it to Android Auto to check if its disconnecting problem is solved.

 Enable USB Debugging on the Phone and Edit the Relevant Settings in the Phone’s Developer Options